Insolitus-Labs/.github/profile/README.md

 - **Permissionless & non-custodial** – Users maintain full control of their funds while benefiting from automation.

 Explore Apefify in its [repository](#).

 ---

+## Why AI in DeFi & Crypto?

+Decentralization is more than just a principle—it’s a necessity in the evolving digital economy.
+By combining AI with DeFi and crypto, we enable:

+- **Trustless automation** – AI-powered smart contracts that execute seamlessly.
+- **Enhanced security** – Risk analysis and fraud detection using AI-driven insights.
+- **Scalability & efficiency** – AI models that adapt to market trends and optimize decision-making.

+---